PLM for regulatory compliance: how manufacturers meet industry standards

 • Simplifying audit preparation thanks to structured data that can be consulted and exported at any time.

-In summary, the PLM integrates compliance in daily operations, making it more fluid, proactive and less restrictive.
+The PLM integrates compliance in daily operations, making it more fluid, proactive and less restrictive.
 It allows manufacturers to reconcile compliance with standards, operational efficiency and capacity for innovation.

 The benefits of a PLM strategy focused on compliance

-Adopt a compliance-oriented PLM strategymeans choosing a company that is more resilient, more agile and better equipped to seize opportunities in highly regulated markets.
+Adopt a compliance-oriented PLM strategy means choosing a company that is more resilient, more agile and better equipped to seize opportunities in highly regulated markets.
 The benefits are both tangible and strategic:

 • Reducing the risks and costs of non-compliance: the complete traceability of data and the early identification of non-compliance risks make it possible to avoid penalties, product rejections or recalls and regulatory disputes or complications.